 Guitar Case Humidifier – Oasis OH-6

 My favorite humidifier for a case has been Oasis’ OH-6.
 Because it is a little bottle, it doesn’t really take up a whole lot of space inside of it.
-It also includes a clamp attachment which fastens onto the edges of the case, allowing it to remain still – it won’t roll around in its enclosure.
+It also includes a clamp attachment that fastens onto the edges of the case, allowing it to remain still – it won’t roll around in its enclosure.

-It’s easy to tell when the bottle needs refilling, is designed not to leak, and overall the humidity will last a decently long time before it needs more water.
+It’s easy to tell when the bottle needs refilling, is designed to not leak, and overall, the humidity will last a decently long time before it needs more water.
 For me, this guitar case humidifier keeps my guitar around 50 percent humidity.

 Just make sure to be careful to not overfill it by using the included syringe.
 A sink may seem more convenient, but the syringe will make your life easier in the long run and prevent problems from occurring.